dHeinemann/Replicalc/README.md

 # Replicalc

-Replicalc is a simple keyboard-driven calculator for Linux and MS-DOS.
+Replicalc is a simple keyboard-driven calculator for Linux, Windows, and MS-DOS.
 Expressions are evaluated inside a REPL, similar to the classic TI-83 calculator.